Registration Now Open for the 2026 Education Forum!

 Need a justification letter to convince your boss?
 Try this one!

 ETA International is proud to provide training through outside vendors in popular technology areas leading to ETA certification.
-ETA will provide opportunities to test in each area during Education Forum/IWCE, and will also offer a series of Short Courses.
 Training courses must be purchased separately and are not part of any IWCE conference package.
+Registration includes access to IWCE's Exhibit Hall.
 Please check back often for updates.

 Associate Certified Electronics Technician (CETa)